 If you do not agree with the recommended rehabilitation plan, or if you feel you are medically unable to participate, you must either be able to demonstrate why you cannot participate, or you can appeal to a Rehabilitation Review Committee.
-The Committee is made up of 3 rehabilitation specialists.
+Appeals to a Rehabilitation Review Committee are only available when there is no further medical information to submit for internal appeal.
+It is recommended that you contact your union and initiate your request for a Rehabilitation Review Committee as soon as possible.
+The Committee is made up of 3 independent and qualified individuals who are specialists in rehabilitation of disabled individuals.
 During the appeal process your LTD benefits will continue.
-However if the Committee approves the rehabilitation plan but you do not accept their decision, your LTD benefit payments will be suspended.
+However if the Committee approves the rehabilitation plan, but you do not accept their decision, your LTD benefit payments will be suspended.